 The entrance and exit criteria for the EAL Program are currently under review.

-The Academic Intervention program was developed for students in Kinder through grade 3 who require additional individualized support in developing literacy skills in English, our language of instruction.
-Academic Intervention consists of services that can be remedial or preventive in nature through in-class or out-of-class sessions.
+The Academic Intervention Program was developed for students in Kindergarten through Grade 3 who require additional individualized support in developing literacy skills in English, the language of instruction in the different areas in the curriculum.
+Academic Intervention consists of services that can be remedial or preventive in nature.

-The SEN Learning Support Program was developed to provide services in the least restrictive environment for students in grades 4th through 12th who have diagnosed mild to moderate Specific Learning Disabilities and/or Attention Deficit/Hyperactivity disorder which impact academic performance.
+The SEN Learning Support Program was developed to provide services in English, the language of instruction in the different areas in the curriculum, and in the least restrictive environment for students in grades K through 12th who have diagnosed mild to moderate needs that impact learning such as Specific Learning Disabilities and/or Attention Deficit/Hyperactivity Disorder.
 The need for Learning Support interventions is determined by the Student Support Team (SST) through a multidisciplinary and holistic review of the student's current levels of performance and identified needs.
 As part of this review, parents support with further assessments outside school as appropriate and relevant as per the SST's request.

-Learning Support services are provided to address educational needs, attending to students’ strengths while helping them to learn strategies in order to meet academic demands independently.
-This goal is achieved through a partnership between student, home and school.
+Services are provided to support students learning, attending to students’ strengths while helping them to learn strategies in order to meet academic demands independently.
+This goal is achieved through a partnership between student, home, and school.

-The Learning Support program provides accommodations to remove educational barriers for students in order to meet FDR’s curriculum objectives.
-Accommodations are implemented in ways of presenting information or the ways student responds, in the setting, and in scheduling of tasks and assessments (e.g. extended time on assessments).
-Students in Learning Support may receive services through in-class or out-of-class support.
-In-class support services take place through different models of co-teaching and out-of-class support maybe be provided through Learning Strategies class periods, small group sessions or through consultation as needed.
-As students progress through the program or do not require direct support services, students are placed on a Monitoring Status, where they are granted accommodations but do not receive direct services, or are exited from the program entirely.
+The Learning Support Program provides accommodations to remove educational barriers for students to meet FDR’s curriculum objectives.
+Accommodations are implemented in ways of presenting information, or the ways student responds, in the setting, and in the scheduling of tasks and assessments (e.g., extended time on assessments).
+Students in Learning Support may receive services in various ways, these include delivering services through different models of co-teaching, in small group sessions, and collaboration/consultation with teachers.
+As students progress through the Learning Support Program or do not require direct support services, students are placed on a Monitoring Status, where they are granted accommodations but do not receive direct services, or are exited from the Learning Support Program entirely.

-In order to protect the teacher-student ratio in the SEN Program, and to ensure the provision of efficient services, there is a limited number of spaces for students in the SEN program.
-In addition, as indicated in the School Board Policy on SEN, the school has the resources and equipment to support those students who are able to function successfully in the regular program with the SEN support as described.
+In order to protect the teacher-student ratio in the Learning Support Program, and to ensure the provision of efficient services, there is a limited number of spaces for students in the program.
+In addition, as indicated in the School Board Policy on Special Educational Needs, the school has the resources and equipment to support those students who are able to function successfully in the regular program with services from the Learning Support Program.